From August 2025 you can apply as a domestic student for entry to Adelaide University in 2026.

 Why Bachelor of Biomedical and Health Sciences?

 Sometimes, it’s the smallest things that have the biggest impact.
-A single microbe, invisible to the naked eye, can unleash a virus that sparks a global outbreak of infectious disease.
+A single virus, invisible to the naked eye, can spark a global outbreak of infectious disease.

 Overview